Optimal plug-in Gaussian processes for modeling derivatives: Main results

-Such eigenfunctions easily satisfy Assumption (A) with $C_{k,\psi}=\sqrt{2}(2\pi)^k$ and Assumption (B) with $L_{k,\psi} = \sqrt{2}(2\pi)^{k+1}$.
-We use kernels with exponentially decaying eigenvalues, i.e., the covariance kernel $K$ has an eigendecomposition relative to $\PP_X$ such that the eigenvalues satisfy

-for some $\gamma>0$.
-We denote such kernels by $K_\gamma$, which encompasses the well-known squared exponential kernel in an approximate sense \citep{rasmussen2006,pati2015adaptive}.
+We use kernels with exponentially decaying eigenvalues, i.e., the covariance kernel $K$ has an eigendecomposition relative to $\PP_X$ with eigenvalues $\mu_i\asymp e^{-2\gamma i}$ for $i\in\mathbb{N}$ and some $\gamma>0$.
+We denote such kernels by $K_\gamma$.
+The well-known squared exponential kernel exhibits similarly exponential eigenvalue decay, with eigenfunctions related to Hermite polynomials under a Gaussian design for $p_X$ \cite[Chapter~7]{pati2015adaptive,rasmussen2006}.

 By verifying Assumptions (C) and (D) using our non-asymptotic analysis in Section~\ref{sec:non-asymptotic}, Theorem~\ref{thm:deriv.contraction.l2} yields the nonparametric plug-in property for estimating the derivatives of analytic-type functions: the posterior distribution contracts at a nearly parametric rate under the $L_2$ norm.